 Anthrax spores are usually disrupted by earthworks, heavy rain or deep grazing, particularly over summer months when stock graze closer to the ground.

 Disturbed spores are ingested by livestock and affected carcasses are a source of infection for other stock.

-Appropriate samples are collected and tested on farm using the ICT kit with results available in 15 minutes.
+Appropriate samples will then be collected and tested on-farm using the ICT kit with results available in 15 minutes.
 Further testing may be carried out in a laboratory.

 Agriculture Victoria staff will respond, working closely with you to restrict spread and decontaminate the site.